Notices (updated 18 June 2018)

 from DA News, Autumn 2017

-Todd Gray has written a short reflection on his cross-county “Walk and Talk” undertaken in May.
+Todd Gray has written a short reflection on the cross-county “Walk and Talk” that he undertook in May.

 from DA News Autumn 2017

 In the foreseeable future the Association will be making greater use of email to communicate with our members.
 We encourage those who have not yet provided Bridget Gillard, our Registrar with an email address to do so.